-Jinyu’s new laboratory is scheduled to become operational in August 2018 and will employ between four and six scientific researchers, who will focus primarily on animal health research.
+Jinyu’s laboratory is scheduled to become operational in August 2018 and will employ between four and six scientific researchers, who will focus primarily on animal health research.

-The company intends to deploy its future manufacturing facilities in the Corridor.
+The company intends to deploy its future manufacturing facilities in the Kansas City Animal Health Corridor.

-Jinyu’s new vaccine research site will allow the company to build long-term, mutually beneficial relationships with partners in Kansas.
+Jinyu’s vaccine research site will allow the company to build long-term, mutually beneficial relationships with partners in Kansas.

 The facility will also contribute to the economic growth in Pottawatomie, Riley and Geary counties by creating employment opportunities and partnerships.

 Jinyu Bio-technology was founded in March 1993 and currently employs around 1,100 people.
 It is based in Hohhot, the capital city of Inner Mongolia.

 The company is engaged in the development, manufacturing and sale of foot and mouth disease (FMD) vaccines and veterinary biological products to Chinese and international markets, including Mongolia, Bangladesh and Egypt.

 Jinyu was responsible for the construction of China’s only Veterinary Vaccine National Engineering Lab in 2008, which covers 10,900m² and conducts scientific research and experiments relating to animal health and the production of veterinary vaccines.